EB-5 investment amounts and costs

 01

 This is the company that EB-5 investors invest in.
-In a typical EB-5 project, each EB-5 investor purchases one share of the NCE, most often a limited liability company (LLC).
-The NCE is managed by a management company.
-The invested capital is then used as a loan to the joint venture enterprise (JCE).
+In a typical EB-5 project, each investor acquires one ownership unit in the new commercial enterprise (NCE), usually structured as a limited liability company (LLC).
+The NCE is managed by a management company, and the invested capital is typically loaned to the job-creating enterprise (JCE).

 02